 arvados-dispatch-lsf is only relevant for on premises clusters that will spool jobs to LSF.
-Skip this section if you are installing a cloud cluster.
+Skip this section if you use Slurm or if you are installing a cloud cluster.

 Containers can be dispatched to an LSF cluster.
 The dispatcher sends work to the cluster using LSF’s